 The Fellows Programs are primarily school-based, so you should be planning to major in one of the fields contained within the school sponsoring the Fellows Program.
-The exceptions are Honors Fellows, which is for students in any major except engineering, International Fellows, which is for international students, and Leadership Fellows, which is also not specific to a major field of study.
+The exceptions are Honors Fellows, which is for students in any major except engineering, and Leadership Fellows, which is also not specific to a major field of study.
 Students who are undecided about a major typically apply to Honors Fellows if they wish to pursue the thesis option or to Elon College Fellows because of the breadth of majors offered in the arts and sciences.

 It is important to note that students who plan to major in engineering have a very specific three-year curriculum, which precludes participating in any of the Fellows Programs.
 Engineering candidates should apply for the scholarships associated with that major instead of a Fellows Program.

 Students may apply for one school-based and one non-school-based program.
 However, you may participate in only one Fellows program.
 You may not apply to two programs based in different schools because you are required to major in one of the fields within a school.
 For example, you may not apply to both the Communications Fellows and the Business Fellows because they are in two different schools.
-Because Honors, International and the Isabella Cannon Leadership Fellows programs are not school-based, you may apply to two of these or to one of them in combination with a school-based program.
+Because Honors and the Isabella Cannon Leadership Fellows programs are not school-based, you may apply to both of these or to one of them in combination with a school-based program.
 If you apply to two programs, be sure to list your first and second choice.
-Students eligible for the International Fellows Program may apply to one school-based and one non-school-based program in addition to the International Fellows Program.

 Candidates selected for an Honors Fellows interview will be required to have a teacher recommendation submitted on their behalf prior to the competition weekend.
 Recommendations must clearly state your name at the top and that you are being recommended for the Elon University Honors Fellows Program.
 All Honors recommendations must be mailed to the attention of Sonya Sienerth, Admissions Data & Reserach Manager, 2700 Campus Box, Elon, NC 27244.